 1 Combined effects in table includes ‘other’ NEIs as reported in the survey.
 These totals may not equal those reported in Figure 2.

 2 90% confidence intervals provided in parentheses.
 3 Individual effects correspond to the survey question in Row B of Table A-2 in X1942B Cross-cutting NEI Study – Residential HP & HPWH NEIs.
-4 Combination of all effects corresponds to the survey question in Row E of Table A-2 in X1942B Cross-cutting NEI Study – Residential HP & HPWH NEIs.Table 11 Table 11
+4 Combination of all effects corresponds to the survey question in Row E of Table A-2 in X1942B Cross-cutting NEI Study – Residential HP & HPWH NEIs.

+Additional NEI Results

+Table 11 reports the main monetized NEIs results in this study by dollars per unit ad well as dollars per kWh.

+Table 11: Summary of Monetized NEIs for SBEA Measures1,2